ruuffian/microservice-architecture-4360/DDD.md

 ## Sales

-Sales is the second and last department with direct-customer contact.
-This will be almost entirely phone-based, as selling insurance through a chatbot or form submission is not a reliable way to guaruntee the policy is right for the customer.
-This will probably be the largest department just based on the amount of time it takes to finish a policy sale.
-This department will be wrapped in a load-balancer type system that distributes first-time callers to sales reps, but can also take a customer ID over the phone via the keypad to make sure returning customers recieve reps that are knowledgable about their specific policy, i.e a customer looking for car insurance will be brought to a sales rep that specializes in car insurance, etc etc.
+Sales is the second and last department with direct customer or vendor contact.
+This will be almost entirely phone-based, as selling insurance through a chatbot or form submission is not a reliable way to ensure the correct policy is being discussed for a customer or vendor.
+This will probably be the largest department, since to make money in insurance, you actually have to sell clients policies.
+It will also be split into two major sub-departments: cold-callers and call-recievers.
+COld callers are sales reps that go out and contact potential customers to try and sell them an insurance policy they may need.
+Their expertise will be more general, focusing more on informing potential customers rather than finishing a sale.
+If a customer is interested, they will be transferred to a call-reciever.
+Call recievers are the reps who actually finish policy sales, and are much more specific in their expertise.
+Call recievers will also recieve calls from independantly interested clients who are trying to purchase insurance as well.

 ## Legal